maaikekuipers/thesis/README.md

 - [davidteather/TikTok-Api](https://github.com/davidteather/TikTok-Api) – for interacting with TikTok's API.
 - [networkdynamics/pytok](https://github.com/networkdynamics/pytok) – for TikTok scraping methodologies.

 The collected data supports further statistical analyses and modeling conducted as part of the thesis research, providing insights into the prevalence of AI-generated content and its relationship with user behavior.
-These analyses contribute directly to the findings presented in (repository link).
+These analyses contribute directly to the findings presented in the TU Delft Repository.

 ## Setup and Installation